dfm/george/README.md

 process](http://www.gaussianprocess.org/gpml/chapters/) regression model
 taking full advantage of sparsity in the problem.
-Right now, George is specifically optimized for the problem of fitting stellar light curves produced by the Kepler satellite so it isn't yet generally applicable.
+Right now, George is specifically optimized for the problem of fitting stellar light curves produced by the Kepler satellite so it (probably) isn't yet generally applicable.